 3.13 Is there any legislation or framework relating to gas storage?
 If so, what are the principal features/ requirements of the legislation?

-The main legal framework with regards to gas storage is provided by Act 26/12 and in the recently published Executive Decree 288/14.
+The main legal framework with regards to gas storage is provided by Act 26/12 and in Executive Decree 288/14.
 Please refer to our comments in section 6 below.